 Different Designs of Boilers

-A boiler is a type of HVAC equipment used to heat your home, and it uses either steam or hot water to do so.
-Both use a boiler to heat the water and a radiant system to provide heat to each room in a home.
+A boiler is a type of HVAC equipment used to heat your home, and it utilizes either steam or hot water to do so.
+Both use a boiler to heat the water and a radiant system to provide heat to all of the rooms in a home.

-Steam Boilers
+Steam Models

 Hot Water Boilers

-Benefits of Getting Heat from a Boiler
+Benefits of Using a Boiler

 Picking the right heating system for your home can be a difficult decision.
-Although they may be more expensive than furnaces, boilers offer quieter and more even heating for your home.
+Although they can be more expensive than furnaces, boilers offer quieter and more even heating for your home.
 If you’d like to hear more about the high-efficiency boilers available in Croydon, give Indoor Comfort Systems HVAC a call at 215-741-5505.